How to set up and process automatic prepayments and accruals

 Accrual Reverse 7200 Electricity 300.00

-In the final month, the total value of the monthly postings is reversed from your accounts.
-This reduces the balance on the accruals and expense nominal codes to zero.
+Reverse the total value of the monthly postings in the final month, reducing the balance on the accruals and expense nominal codes to zero.

-When the actual invoice or payment is posted, the balance changes to a debit balance which represents one month's value.
-For example, if the actual electricity bill was £/€315.00, £/€15.00 higher than accrued for, the month three balance would be £/€115.00.
+When you post the actual invoice or payment, the balance changes to a debit which represents one month's value.
+For example, a £/€315.00 electricity bill is £/€15.00 higher than you've accrued for, so month three £/€115.00.

 If you miss a month